Quick Start Birth Control & Family PlanningTo Fit Your Lifestyle and Needs

 - The Birth Control Patch also releases hormones that prevents ovulation and thickens cervical mucus

-- The Birth Control Patch is worn one week at a time for three weeks, not worn during the fourth week to allow mentruation, and then the cycle is repeated
+- The Birth Control Patch is worn one week at a time for three weeks, not worn during the fourth week to allow menstruation, and then the cycle is repeated

 IUD & Implant (LARC)

 - Mirena IUD: A hormone-releasing (levonorgestrel) IUD (intrauterine device) placed in your uterus to prevent pregnancy for as long as you want for up to 5 years

 - Paragard IUD: A non-hormonal copper IUD placed in your uterus to prevent pregnancy for as long as you want up to 10 years